Brooklyn Bridge

 Opened 1883

-this time the worlds biggest suspension bridge (486 meter).
+this time the worlds biggest suspension bridge (486 meter main span).
+The total length of the bridge is 1.825 meters.
 This is one of New Yorks

 "majesty" symbols.
 It took over 13 years to build the bridge and costed over

-15 million dollars and also approx. 25 fatal accidents.
-Both John Augustus Roebling
+15 million dollars and also approx. 27 fatal accidents.
+Also the Chief designer John Augustus Roebling died in the beginning of the construction.

 Brooklyn Bridge joins Manhattan with the district Brooklyn.
 You can walk over the bridge, the walkway is situated over the carway.
 The bridge have six lanes for motor traffic.